rohit0718/sml-slang-frontend/README.md

 The Source Academy ([https://sourceacademy.org/](https://sourceacademy.org/)) is an immersive online experiential environment for learning programming.
 It is developed by a community of learners (also called "Source Academy") who use the book [Structure and Interpretation of Computer Programs, JavaScript Adaptation](https://sourceacademy.org/sicpjs) (SICP JS).
 This repository houses the sources for the frontend of the Source Academy, written in ReactJS with Redux.

-## [Update] Before building this project, see [calc-slang README](https://github.com/yangdinglou/calc-slang#using-your-xx-slang-in-your-local-source-academy) to link the language for the use.
+## [Update] Before building this project, see [sml-slang README](https://github.com/yangdinglou/sml-slang#using-your-xx-slang-in-your-local-source-academy) to link the language for the use.

 ## Features